agoenergy/pypsa-h2-training/README.md

 ## Step 1: Setting up the environment

-To create the environment, navigate to the folder `pypsa-agora-h2-training` in your terminal and run the following command:
+To create the environment, navigate to the folder `pypsa-agora-h2-training` in your terminal (for windows find `Anaconda Prompt`, for linux and mac you can use the normal `terminal`) and run the following command:

 ```
 conda env create -f env-local.yaml